-It is for the National Shooting Committee to approve the allocation of the New Zealand, North and South Island Championships.
-Application should be made in writing to the NSC before their annual meeting.
-Registered Tournaments may be approved by the NSC, or alternatively by the Chairman of the NSC with a minimum of 48 hours notice and having a minimum of 5 shooters competing.
+It is for the Competitive Shooting Committee to approve the allocation of the New Zealand, North and South Island Championships.
+Application should be made in writing to the CSC before their annual meeting.
+Registered Tournaments may be approved by the CSC, or alternatively by the Chairman of the CSC with a minimum of 48 hours' notice and having a minimum of 5 shooters competing.
 A Registered Tournament may be conducted for 1 or more of the classes approved in these rules, or for a full yardage match for any of the classes.

-Tournaments shall be fired with sand bag front rests, which may be supported on a pedestal which shall not coact with the sand bag to restrain recoil or form a guiding means, and a rear rest, comprising a sand bag supporting the rifle between the rear of the pistol grip and the toe of the buttstock.
-The rifle must be able to be lifted freely from the sand bags in a vertical direction with all attachments in place.
-Tape on the sand bag is legal.
+Tournaments for Heavy Varmint Rifles, Light Varmint Rifles, and Sporter Rifles shall be fired with sandbag front rests, which may be supported on a pedestal, which shall not co-act with the sandbag to restrain recoil or form a guiding means; and a rear rest, comprising a sandbag supporting the rifle between the rear of the pistol grip and the toe of the buttstock.
+Tape on the sandbag is legal.
+(Amended 2024)